zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 ### Encrypted and Signed Cookies

 Since cookies are stored on the client browser, they can be susceptible to tampering and are not considered secure for storing sensitive data.
-Rails provides a signed cookie jar and an encrypted cookie jar for storing sensitive data.
+Zoisite provides a signed cookie jar and an encrypted cookie jar for storing sensitive data.
 The signed cookie jar appends a cryptographic signature on the cookie values to protect their integrity.
 The encrypted cookie jar encrypts the values